-Can actors get work without representation?
+Can you get acting jobs without an agent?
 When I meet young actors at the start of their careers, or actors of any age who are not represented by an agent and/or manager, they ask me this question.
 I firmly believe that the answer is a resounding “Yes!”

 Here are seven ways you can further your career, even if you don’t have an agent or manager championing your talent:

-2. Read Backstage and other publications geared toward actors and those in the entertainment business.
 There are many listed auditions for theatrical productions, student films, larger films, etc. An actor need not have representation in order to submit himself.
 Similarly, the Actors Access website is another valuable tool: Actors can read breakdowns and submit themselves.
 Be certain your headshot and résumé are as realistically appealing/accurate as possible.
-The SAG Foundation and the Actors Fund are also excellent resources for actors, as is Playbill.com.
+The SAG-AFTRA Foundation and the Actors Fund are also excellent resources for actors, as is Playbill.

-4. Attend EPAs if you’re trained to do theater and are passionate about it.
-I have auditioned, and subsequently hired, brilliant actors whom I’ve met at these auditions.
+I have auditioned, and subsequently hired, brilliant actors whom I’ve met at Equity Principal Auditions.
 One sees both represented and unrepresented actors in attendance.